john-wigg/best-data-practices/README.md

 A very popular choice are the *Creative Commons* licenses (https://creativecommons.org/licenses/).
 They allow control of what can be done with your data.

-If you are working on a software project, the MIT license is a very clear permissive license.
+If you are working on a software project, the MIT license is a very clear, permissive license.
 The GNU General Public License is also a very popular choice amongst open-source software projects.

 If you are still unsure, there are good resources to learn about and choose the correct license for your publication like https://choosealicense.com/.

 <div class="tip">
-Add a license to your data to tell other researchers what they are allowed to with your data!
+Add a license to your data to tell other researchers what they are allowed to do with your data!
 </div>

 ## Sources